babylonhealth/ios-playbook/Cookbook/Proposals/MultilineArgumentsBracket_SwiftLint_rule.md

 There are few alternatives:

-- drop the one of those four rules (the `multiline_arguments_brackets`).
-However dropping this rule will allow to have such a function call, which is against our style guide:
+- Drop the one of those four rules — the `multiline_arguments_brackets`.
+However, doing so will allow to have such a function call, which is against our style guide:
 ```swift
 makeAutoFillFormAction(with: formProperties,
     genders: genders,
     continueAction: continueAction)
 ```

-- write custom rule to swiftlint which would satisfy our needs.
-We could consider creating a PR to the SwiftLint.
+- Write a custom rule to swiftlint which would satisfy our needs.
+We could consider creating a PR to the SwiftLint repo.
 This however will be more time consuming to do.